tardate/LittleArduinoProjects/BoldportClub/ligemdio/README.md

 * Given Vbe is fairly "stiff" (at around 0.6V for the PN2222ATA)..
 * So there is a constant voltage across R1 of ~0.6V
 * Therefore current thru R1 of [18.2mA](http://www.wolframalpha.com/input/?i=0.6V%2F33%CE%A9)
-* Assuming negligible Ib current for T2,
+* Assuming negligible base current (Ib) current for T2,
 * And assuming R2 and supply voltage are sufficient to saturate T2,
-* then the current through the load (LED DUT) is also ~18.2mA
+* Then the current through the load (LED DUT) is also ~18.2mA

 This holds to a degree, however Vbe is subject to temperature fluctuations and can also vary significanty with collector current.